umbrellio/horizon/README.md

 **Delete jobs**

 Now it is possible to delete jobs which are in status "pending".
 For this feature was added button "Delete" and checkboxes near each job for selecting, which should be removed.
-After button was pressed, ids of selected buttons send to ```PendingJobsController:batchDelete```  and removed from database.
+Also it could be selected all jobs on page.
+After button was pressed, ids of selected jobs send to ```PendingJobsController:batchDelete```  and removed from database.
 Also removed from ```pending_jobs``` key and from ```pending_jobs:index:name_of_job``` key.